Oil rises above $42 on supply losses, U.S. stimulus hopes

 After shutting down talks over a larger stimulus deal, President Donald Trump wrote on Twitter Congress should pass money for airlines, small businesses and stimulus cheques for individuals, fuelling hopes for some relief.

-Oil collapsed to historic lows in April due to the coronavirus crisis, with Brent falling to a 21-year low below $16.
+Oil collapsed in April due to the coronavirus crisis, with Brent falling to a 21-year low below $16.
 A production cut led by the Organization of the Petroleum Exporting Countries helped boost prices.

 Additional reporting by Sonali Paul and Shu Zhang; editing by Jason Neely